 Craig Regelbrugge, senior vice president of the American Horticultural Association, is a registered lobbyist who has made individual contributions totaling $500 to both Democratic and Republican candidates since 2014.
 He takes strong issue with Trump’s line of thinking.

 “The minute you say, ‘they are rapists, they are murderers, they are here to do bad things,’ the minute you pit classes against each other, telling the man in the South, in the Midwest, whose job sucks, whose life isn’t going the way he wants it to, and you tell him to blame a Mexican, that’s abhorrent,” Regelbrugge said.
-“The anti-immigrant movement has its roots in neo-Nazism and white nationalism.
+“I don’t want to draw comparisons with Hitler, but the anti-immigrant movement has its roots in neo-Nazism and white nationalism.
 These people have found a voice in Trump.”

 Many agricultural workers rely on an H-2A visa for documentation to work in seasonal agriculture in the United States.
 The Trump administration could apportion resources to expand employer checks to ensure that each laborer is fully documented in order to protect the American worker.